 USDA standards for organic food were implemented in 2002.
 Organic dairy is raised in a production system that promotes and enhances biodiversity and biological cycles and uses only organic feedstuffs and health protocol.
 It is based on minimal use of off-farm inputs.
 Dairy cattle producing organic milk are not given antibiotics and growth hormone stimulants.
 In general, organic foods are minimally processed with artificial ingredients or preservatives.

-2008 Mini Fact Sheet: Organic Industry Overview, Organic Trade Association (OTA).
+Organic Market Analysis, Organic Trade Association (OTA).

 Dairy, Economic Research Service (ERS), USDA.

 National Milk Producers Federation